garysweaver/irie/README.md

       respond_to :json, :html # specify if you want more than :json.
 It dynamically sets model variables with the right names, e.g. @foobar and @foobars. end

-`can_filter_by` means you can send in that request param (via routing or directly, just like normal in Rails) and it will use that in the ARel query (safe from SQL injection and only letting you do what you tell it). `:using` means you can use those ARel predicates for filtering.
+`can_filter_by` means you can send in that request param (via routing or directly, just like normal in Rails) and it will use that in the ARel query (safe from SQL injection and only letting you do what you tell it). `:using` means you can use those [ARel][arel] predicates for filtering.
 For a full list of available ones do:

     rails c
     Arel::Predications.public_instance_methods.sort